HELLO. LOVELY OF YOU TO POP BY.

 I have a fairly large patch in a neighbour’s garden which consists of one big bed (100m sq) and a few little beds across the road in my own garden.
 I’m not registered organic (too tiny for that) but I do use organic seeds, feed, compost and no chemicals.
 I can get a bit hippy about it all sometimes – you have been warned.

-The aim for the blog is to write about the gluts we get when we get them.
-We expect to digress from this frequently, especially during the Hungry Gap or when we’re distracted by exciting dinner party menus and the like.
+I tend to write about the harvest I get, how I’ve grown them organically and what to cook with them.
+I expect to digress from this frequently, especially during the Hungry Gap or when I’m distracted by exciting supper club menus or cookery classes and the like.

 Ps.
-The recipes are our own unless otherwise stated, as are the photos, so please credit anything you reuse and just because we don’t, it doesn’t mean you can go making pennies out of our stuff for which we exert our moral rights blah de blah de copyright blah.
+The recipes are my own unless otherwise stated, as are the photos, so please credit anything you reuse and just because I don’t, it doesn’t mean you can go making pennies out of my stuff for which I exert our moral rights blah de blah de copyright blah.
 Ta.